spectrocloud/librarium/docs/docs-content/getting-started/getting-started.md

 full-stack management at scale.
 Palette's unique capabilities provide end-to-end declarative cluster management, cluster monitoring and reconciliation, as well as enterprise-grade security.

-Check out the following short video for an overview of some the key functionality that Palette provides.
-Spectro Cloud Palette provides developers and platform engineers with complete control of their Kubernetes clusters.
-It provides support for public cloud providers, data centers, bare metal and edge, so you can use Palette no matter the complexity or location of your production environments.
+Palette provides developers and platform engineers with complete control of their Kubernetes clusters.
+The platform provides support for public cloud providers, data centers, bare metal, and edge so that you can deploy and use Kubernetes no matter the complexity or location of your production environments.
+Check out the following short video for a quick overview of Palette's key functionalities.

 <YouTube
   url="https://www.youtube.com/embed/P9QBOifS_cc"